Emohawk: Polymorph II: Plot

 Starbug finds itself being hounded by a computer-controlled Space Corps enforcement vessel that soon scans the ship.
 Dave Lister, Arnold Rimmer, Kryten and Cat find themselves charged with looting derelict spaceships and sentenced to death under frontier law.
 The crew escape, but crash-land on a GELF moon.
 Needing a new oxygen generator for the ship, they search for a GELF tribe who might be willing to trade with them.
 The group meet the Kinitawowi tribe, and begin negotiations, only for Lister to discover he must marry the daughter of the tribe's chief in exchange for the oxygen generation unit.
 Scared of his wife's advances, Lister flees back to Starbug, forcing the others to escape as well with the parts.

-Angered at their actions upsetting his daughter, the chief sends his pet, a domesticated polymorph, after them.
+Angered at their actions upsetting his daughter, the chief sends his pet Emohawk—a domesticated polymorph—after them.
 The polymorph manages to get aboard Starbug undetected before it leaves the moon.
 While Lister and Kryten work to install the new parts, the polymorph attacks the others, draining them each of a character trait and morphing them into an alternate persona – Cat loses his cool and morphs into Duane Dibbley, while Rimmer loses his bitterness and becomes Ace Rimmer.
 When the others are trapped by Rimmer in the cargo hold and learn that he is preparing to sacrifice himself and Cat to get rid of the polymorph via an airlock, Lister and Kryten break free and convince him to track down the creature and freeze it.
 Rimmer agrees, whereupon the group successfully neutralize the polymorph.
-Rimmer politely asks that he spends a few days as Ace before he is changed back, while Cat asks to be changed back immediately fearing his persona's clumsiness; his fears are justified when he accidentally freezes the others a few seconds later.
+Rimmer politely asks that he spends another 24 hours as Ace before he is changed back, while Cat asks to be changed back immediately fearing his persona's clumsiness; his fears are justified when he accidentally freezes the others a few seconds later.